 “It’s definitely advised,” says Theodorou.
 “Cocktail hour gives your team time to prepare dinner and get everything in motion, and it does lend to the overall experience at an event.
 You’re doing yourself a disservice if you skip it.”

 Can You Have the Cocktail Hour Before the Ceremony?

 You certainly can, but this does pose a few challenges.
 One challenge to having cocktail hour before your ceremony will be getting guests into their seats so you can walk down the aisle.
 Designate a specific time when the bar is closed, and ask the bartenders and venue staff to encourage guests to take their seats.
 Keep it shorter if you haven’t tied the knot yet—45 minutes to an hour is plenty of time.

+In general, cocktail hour should be attended by guests.
 “If you have another obligation,” says Theodorou.
-“But it is part of the party and the couple has paid for you to be there.”
+“But, it is part of the party and the couple has paid for you to be there.”